DOH-Sarasota named Health Department of the Year

 NACCHO highlighted three thriving examples of positive community collaborations: The Behavioral Health Stakeholders Consortium, Age-Friendly Sarasota, and First 1,000 Days Sarasota County.

-Sarasota County’s Behavioral Health Stakeholders Consortium (BHSC) convenes monthly with service providers, law enforcement, hospital representatives, consumers, family members, and the managing entity for state mental health and substance abuse funding to identify and solve system issues.
+Sarasota County’s Behavioral Health Stakeholders Consortium convenes monthly with service providers, law enforcement, hospital representatives, consumers, family members and the managing entity for state mental health and substance abuse funding to identify and solve system issues.
 BHSC has developed at least two programs worthy of recognition.

 Age-Friendly Sarasota

-With 36% of Sarasota County’s population over age 65 and a projected influx of aging baby boomers in the future, Age-Friendly Sarasota has been another successful collaboration with far-reaching implications.
-In its fifth year, Age-Friendly Sarasota is a multi-sector collaboration that connects government, businesses, nonprofit organizations, media, and residents to build a community for all ages.
-With support from multiple partners, Sarasota County added age-friendly language to its Comprehensive Plan, so it now considers age-friendly features in the built environment and promotes intergenerational relationships.
+With 36 percent of Sarasota County’s population over age 65 and a projected influx of aging baby boomers in the future, Age-Friendly Sarasota has been another successful collaboration with far-reaching implications.
+In its fifth year, Age-Friendly Sarasota is a multi-sector collaboration that connects government, businesses, nonprofit organizations, media and residents to build a community for all ages.
+With support from multiple partners, Sarasota County added age-friendly language to its Comprehensive Plan, so it now considers age-friendly features in the built environment and promotes inter-generational relationships.

 First 1,000 Days